CloudSentrySystems/Documentation/Team_Documents/Project_Guidelines.md

 Individual effort is graded based on contributions to project deliverables, and professionalism in the presentation.

-Technical merit of the project overall is evaluated according the requirements.
-The Project Grade is a combination of the Presentation (50%) and the Deliverables (50%)
+Technical merit of the project overall is evaluated according to the requirements.

-### Presentation (50%)
+## Presentation (55%)

 Components of the presentation must include:

-#### Team members individually introduce themselves.
-(2-5 min)

-- One interesting/fun fact about yourself
-- Your career ambitions (where you've been, where you're going, and why)
+* Team members individually introduce themselves using their own professional pitch.
+(3 min, explain why they are making the career change)

-#### Topical Overview (2-5 min)
+* Topical overview (2 min)

-- As the "Problem Domain", describe the project scenario you were assigned and the overall client requirements.
+  * As the "Problem Domain", describe the project scenario you were assigned and the overall client requirements.

-- What solutions to the problem domain will your team be presenting today?
-Why did you choose these solutions?
-- Explain and define any key terms you use, such as DNS, DHCP, Static IP.
-Your audience is both technical and non-technical, and they need to be able to follow along with your presentation.
+    * Compliance requirements

+    * Security systems requirements

-#### Technical Demonstration of network infrastructure and Domain Services (8-12 min)
+  * Technical demonstrations of solutions (12 min)

-- A secure Virtual Private Cloud on AWS, hosting corporate Globex resources
-- Implementation of virtual private networking (VPN)
-  - Demonstration of successful remote access of remote cloud services
-- Network access controls system
-  - How does your system achieve AAA network security management principles?
-  - How do you secure access to your cloud resources?
-- Automation, documentation, and templating to facilitate quick and consistent deployment
-- A domain joined local endpoint, subject to security guidelines and group policy dictated by the Domain Controller
+    * Introduce the cloud architecture diagram of your environment

+    * Demonstrate your solution(s) to the problem domain here

-#### Final thoughts on how the project went (2 min)
+  * Final thoughts on how the project went (3 min)

+    * Each team member should share some final thoughts on the project.
+Some topics you could discuss here include:

-- The team's approach to planning and communication throughout the project
+      * The team's approach to planning and communication throughout the project

-- A technical obstacle or two and how those obstacles were overcome
+      * A technical obstacle or two and how those obstacles were overcome

-- A portion of the outcome that each team member is particularly proud of
+      * A portion of the outcome you are particularly proud of achieving

-#### Q&A (5 min)
+    * Q&A (5 min)

-- All team members should contribute to answering questions

-### Deliverables (50%)
+## Deliverables (45%)

-Submit to instructor a single link to your Github Org.
+Submit to your instructor a single link to your Github Org.
 All team members are to contribute an equal share to documentation corresponding to the components they worked on and should clearly indicate which components each contributed to in their individual project submission notes.

-#### **GitHub Repository (10%)**

-* An appropriately name Github "Organization"
-  - Sufficient documentation in the top level README to explain to a stranger who you are, what this project was about, and how all of the material in the repo pertains to it.
-    - This README should be:
-      - Attractively formatted
-      - Include links to relevant files and repos.
-      - Include links to each of your own Github accounts AND LinkedIn accounts.
-- Separate repositories for:
-  - Presentation and Project Organization materials.
-  - SOPs, Topologies, and other documentation.
-  - Scripts.
-- Each of these repositories should have attractive and informative `README.md`, and well labeled links to any relevant files within the repo.
-- Systems Documentation:
-  - Include in your deliverable any relevant information required for the operation of the demonstrated systems.
-  - Any config files which you created or customized, exported in an appropriate format (such as json)

-#### **Presentation Material (5%)**

-- Slide deck, as a PDF
-- A link to the video of your presentation (when it becomes available)

-#### **Scripts and Automation (5%)**

-- Include any Scripts written in the course of the project.

-#### **Network design (20%)**

-- A clear, written explaination and justification your network design.
-  - Include a table or chart of network infrustructure and configuration details (yes, this will overlap with your topology -- you must document your network in both ways):
-    - Subnets and their uses
-      - Include Subnet Masks, CIDR addresses, etc.
-    - DHCP ranges
-      - Lease pools
-      - Ranges of addresses reserved for particular uses
-    - Firewall rules
-    - Roles and IP address of all important devices (everything but endpoints)
-- A network topology diagram of your systems architecture design.
-  - All components must be labeled, and network diagram must be presentable (straight lines) and free of defects/typographical issues.
-Take your time to create a quality network diagram; do not rush!
-  - Clearly indicate what devices are hosting network services, like DHCP, DNS, etc.
-  - Include enough information (such as computer names, OS types, IPs etc.) to be useful, but this will be paired with written explanation and infrastructure chart, which should be more exhaustive.

-#### **SOP and Policy Documentation (10%)**

-- SOP Requirements:
-  - Each SOP should include the following sections:
-    - Purpose
-    - Scope
-    - Responsibilities
-    - Prerequisites
-    - Procedures
-    - References
-    - Definitions
-    - Revision History (including who contributed to each revision)
-  - For **each** SOP included in your MSP SOW deliverable, attribute authorship to the team member
-  - SOPs can either be:
-    - Worked on as google docs and submitted as PDFs
-    - Worked on and submitted as Markdown files
-  - SOPs should share a common format (see [SOP-example-template](./SOP-example-template.md))
-  - SOPs should be submitted either as individual documents or as a single document (either PDF or Markdown) with a linked table of contents
-- Compose thorough SOPs for each of the following:
-  - How will network account needs be handled for employees being onboarded?
-  - How will network account needs be handled for employees being terminated?
-  - How will OS version control be handled?
-    - Hint: Read [Windows Server Update Services](https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus){:target="_blank"}.
-  - How will you ensure users can access their files from any domain attached system?
-  - How will you monitor network traffic?
-  - How will you manage change to the network (such as hardware, software, or configuration changes) while minimizing network disruptions and downtime?
-  - How will you manage and maintain network security?

-Teams are encouraged to ask their instructional team for feedback on project report, slide deck, and other deliverables.
-The client point of contact should be contacted via email regarding scenario-specific scoping.
+### GitHub Repository (10%)

+* A repo under an appropriately named Github "Organization"

+* Sufficient documentation in the top level README to explain to a stranger who you are, what this project was about, and how all of the material in the repo pertains to it.

+* This README should be:

+  * Attractively formatted

+  * Include links to relevant files in the repo

+  * Include links to each of your own Github accounts AND LinkedIn accounts

+* All other deliverables should be included as files in this repo

+* Scripts: Scripts used to automate the deployment process of the project, which can include provisioning the required AWS resources, deploying the code, configuring the services and performing attacks.

+### Presentation Material (5%)

+* Slide deck, as a PDF

+* A link to the video of your presentation (when it becomes available)

+### Cloud Architecture Design (20%)

+* AWS infrastructure components, their interactions, and how they fit together.

+* All components must be labeled, and diagrams must be presentable (straight lines) and free of defects/typographical issues.
+Take your time to create a quality diagram; do not rush!

+* Clearly indicate AWS instances, networks, tools and services.

+* A clear, written explanation and justification of your cloud architecture design.

+* Add descriptions of how you incorporated these systems into your technical demo:

+  * AWS IAM

+  * AWS CloudTrail

+  * Amazon GuardDuty

+* Include a table or chart of network infrastructure and configuration details (yes, this will overlap with your topology -- you must document your network in both ways):

+  * Subnets and their uses

+  * Include Subnet Masks, CIDR addresses, etc.

+  * Security Group rules

+## SOP and Policy Documentation (10%)

+* **Security Incident Plan**

+  * The test plan should include detailed testing procedures of security controls and monitoring solutions along with expected outcomes.

+  * Include a diagram of the expected events when an attack triggers your monitoring tools.

+* **Compliance Documentation**

+  * Compliance documentation should be developed to demonstrate that the system meets any relevant regulatory requirements.

+  * This may include documentation showing compliance with PCI, GDPR, or other industry-specific regulations.
+(Pick one compliance framework)

+## Resources

+You can use [Stratus Red Team](https://github.com/DataDog/stratus-red-team) for threat emulation

+## Notice

+Since there is an opportunity of simulating attacks in this project, keep in mind the following:

+* Attack activity should only be conducted on systems you own within AWS

+* Attack activity should be contained to your AWS VPC and should not originate from outside of it.

+  * This means that if you want to simulate an attack against an instance in your VPC you should deploy an additional instance within your project VPC to act as your attacker machine and initiate attacks from there.

+  * This way all of your traffic is contained.